macedoe/rs-xkcd-viewer/README.md

-# XKCD Viewer
+# XKCD Client

-XKCD Viewer is a Rust-based Tauri desktop application that allows users to browse XKCD comics easily.
+XKCD Client is a Rust-based Tauri desktop application that allows users to browse XKCD comics easily.
 It displays the latest comic on startup and provides navigation buttons to view previous and next comics, along with an input field to jump to a specific comic.

 ## Features